Program & Policies

 Materials

-– For Private Lessons each student needs a 3-ring binder for assignment sheets, note-reading pages, great composer pieces, etc. The binder should be brought to all lessons.
+– For Private Lessons each student needs a 3-ring binder for assignment sheets, note-reading pages, great composer pieces, etc. The binder should be available at all lessons.

 – More advanced students, especially those in high school, need a metronome.
 A metronome app on their phone is fine.